About the Department

 Working Conditions

 • Postdoctoral scholar positions are based in Chicago, IL.
-Additionally, candidates must be willing to travel as needed for field research.
+Additionally, candidates must be willing to travel flexibly as needed for their respective responsibilities including for field research.

 • Resume/CV (required)